Gun culture is about fear. We must give our children an antidote

 If we want to stop the violence, we have to teach our children better ways to deal with fear and reduce the very real threats they face each day.

-That's a whole lot easier said that done, of course, because it involves the consistent efforts of so many people.
+That's a whole lot easier said than done, of course, because it involves the consistent efforts of so many people.

 As Muldrow rightly pointed out, we must create economic opportunities so young people have realistic alternatives to the culture of street hustling — whether that be drugs or prostitution — so often linked to gun crime.